 If you are unsure as to whether you need to create a DMP before starting a research project check with a research data manager - we’d recommend checking your institutions website and library services for more details.

 Even if you are not required to do so, creating a DMP or planning just some of its components can still be useful.
 For more information please visit https://dmponline.dcc.ac.uk/.
+Another tool for DMPs is DMPTool; their funder templates helpful for complying with funder mandates around data management.

 We have provided some guidance and links below to help you get started.